 EMS personnel who are licensed or who received education and training in states and territories other than Wisconsin may be eligible for EMS licensure in Wisconsin via Reciprocity.
 The mission of the Wisconsin Emergency Medical Services (EMS) program is to ensure that the highest quality and standards of pre-hospital emergency medical care are available to all Wisconsin citizens and visitors.
-Certification or licensing provides a level of protection to Wisconsin citizens and visitors, and assures that an individual holding a certificate or license has met certain minimum competencies and is authorized to practice, as defined by law.
+Certification or licensing provides a level of protection to Wisconsin citizens and visitors and assures that an individual holding a certificate or license has met certain minimum standards and is authorized to practice, as defined by law.
 Documentation and materials needed to determine license eligibility via Reciprocity are outlined below.

 How to Apply

-You will need to create an EMS account in the Wisconsin E-Licensing system.
-Please correctly enter your legal name and demographic information.
+- Please correctly enter your legal name and demographic information.
 Please make sure the email address entered in your E-Licensing account is current and that you are able to access it regularly.
-Our office uses the email addresses in E-Licensing to communicate with all EMS Providers.
+Our office uses the email addresses in E-Licensing to communicate with all EMS professionals.
 Materials will be reviewed and applicants will be notified of eligibility via email listed in your Wisconsin E-Licensing account.

-In your EMS account, in your “Application” tab you will locate the “Certification and Reporting” application to complete to reflect your current CPR, ACLS, PALS and PEPP certifications to support your Wisconsin EMS application.
-You must hold current CPR certification at the professional level by an organization specified under DHS 110.17 (1).
+- This application is located in the "Applications" tab on your E-Licensing account.
+Complete this application to reflect your current CPR, ACLS, PALS and PEPP certifications to support your Wisconsin EMS application.
+You must hold current CPR certification at the professional level by an organization specified under Wis.
+Admin Code. § DHS 110.17 (1).